Main languages: Spanish (official), Aymara, Kichwa, Mapudungun, Selk’nam, Kunza or Atacamaño (no longer spoken) and Rapa Nui (Eastern Polynesian)

 There have been recent efforts to improve data on the indigenous population.
 Beginning in 2013 and continuing until 2018, Chile Indígena, an initiative of the government’s national indigenous body, the Corporación Nacional de Desarrollo Indígena (CONADI), aims to improve the quality of life of indigenous peoples in Chile, respecting ‘development with identity’ and promoting ‘horizontal dialogue’ between indigenous communities and the government.

-While they have historically received greater recognition than Afro-Chileans, Chile’s indigenous population nevertheless continues to experience discrimination in access to education and employment.
+Chile’s indigenous population continue to experience discrimination in access to education and employment.
 The UN Special Rapporteur on extreme poverty and human rights reported in 2015 that the government’s response to the ongoing marginalization of the indigenous population ‘has been piecemeal and especially reluctant to address the major issues of concern.’
-Among other measures, he highlighted the importance of adequate consultation with communities around the government’s proposed plan to establish a Ministry for Indigenous Affairs, as well as the need to expand their political representation in a country where, despite indigenous peoples comprising around 10 per cent of the population, there is currently not a single indigenous representative in Congress.
+Among other measures, he highlighted the importance of adequate consultation with communities around the government’s proposed plan to establish a Ministry for Indigenous Affairs, as well as the need to expand their political representation in the country.

 There have been a number of confrontations over the implementation of ILO Convention 169 and the right of indigenous peoples to consultation and participation on issues that would impact them.
 In January 2016, President Michelle Bachelet approved legislation for the creation of the Ministry of Indigenous Peoples and the National Council and the Councils of Indigenous Peoples in order to comply with the ILO Convention 169 requirement of prior consultation.